lisandroperalta/movvvvedor/README.md

 **Important:** since its upgraded to Gamma 6.4 there may be some issues on first time launching, check the Troubleshooting section (written for the 5.2 version) just in case.\

+[CHANGED] Lot of small and silly mistakes fixed thanks to the thoughtful feedback from my bro Fede Gonzalez ( @primeramentedg in IG )\
 [CHANGED] Now it is called just "movvvedor" for the sake of simplicity [NEW] Slowly migrating GUI to english for universal reasons\
 [NEW] Additive texture mode\